Coronavirus (COVID-19) infection survey (positivity estimates): 22 to 28 August 2022

 This means that estimates for incidence will not be available until later this year.
 Variant analysis is not included as BA.4/BA.5 are currently the dominant COVID-19 variants.

 Proportion of people in Wales who had COVID-19

-The percentage of people testing positive has increased in the most recent two weeks, but the trend is uncertain in the most recent week.
+The percentage of people testing positive for COVID-19 in Wales has continued to decrease in the most recent week.

 Since the estimates are based on a relatively low number of positive tests, caution should be taken in over-interpreting any small movements in the latest trend.

-Further information on the classification of positive cases can be found on the Office for National Statistics (ONS) website.
+Further information on the classification of positive cases can be found on the ONS website.

 Please note that there is a greater lag in data from the infection survey than from other sources such as Public Health Wales.

 Modelled estimates are provided for regions in Wales.
 Estimates are provided for the seven days up to 28 August 2022 based on modelling the entire seven-day period.